LONELINESS AND DEPRESSION

 Time passes slowly in my quiet room as I wait for another beep, and another contact with the world beyond the curtains.
 And maybe it will herald the arrival of my 140th friend who doesn’t know me and who doesn’t care.

 LOSING A LOVE, BUT NEVER THE MEMORY

 Loneliness and depression forces the mind to preoccupy itself with all the good things which have been lost in life, and it accentuates the sadness of that loss.
 Especially poignant when it is love that has been lost.

-So sweet, so gentle, so pretty, my girl.
+So sweet, so gentle, so pretty, my love.

 She was the reason for being.
-A constant glow to keep fire in the soul, a burning light to delight the heart.
+A constant warming glow to keep the fire in my soul, a burning light to delight the heart.
 A reason to exist, and a reason to continue to exist.
 She was my soulmate, my life, my everything.

 But now she is gone.
 The reasons do not matter.
-What matters is she's gone, and with her, a part of me which can never be replaced.
+What matters is she's gone, and with her is gone a part of me which can never be replaced.
 It's of no consequence what happens now, nor how rich or how successful I may become, nor how well I live.
-Because when that constant glow becomes a dying ember, and the burning light has faded, how can there ever be a future for me to cherish?
+When that constant glow becomes a dying ember, and the burning light has faded, how can there ever be a future for me to cherish?

 I'd Love to Hear Your Comments.
 Thanks, Alun

 This is a page which explores in a few short essays some of the emotions and behaviour patterns which can accompany the clinical state of depression, as well as one of its most prevalent and pernicious causative factors - the experience of being lonely.